Aharon-b/shekel-app-full-stack/README.md

 # shekel-app-full-stack-
 Shekel - an organization for people with special needs.
 Organizational hierarchy:
- - administrator (can be more than one)
+ Administrator (can be more than one)
  Coordinators
  Width guides
  Guides